 Donation centers will be barraged with tons of gently worn, no longer wanted winter clothes.
 So I will wait till next year at the start of winter to donate a lot of clothes to help others.
 Right now I can go through the clothes I am about to put out for spring and help other people now.
 Then when I unpack the fall and winter things next season, I will donate from them.
 That should be a good start.

-What do clothes mean to me that I have such a collection and enjoy shopping for them, even though I don’t go out much where I can dress up?
+Why do clothes mean so much to me that I have such a collection and enjoy shopping for them, even though I don’t go out much where I can dress up?
 I remember growing up that my parents didn’t have lots of money.
-Often the new things we did get were hand-me-downs, from my cousins.
+Often the new things we did get were hand-me-downs, which were definitely in excellent condition, from my cousins.

-Later in elementary school I remembered feeling like I was less attractive than the other girls who wore popular styles and were more expensive. clothes.
+Later in elementary school I remembered feeling like I wasn’t as pretty as the other girls who wore popular styles and more expensive clothes.
 But there is something deeper hidden in my psyche about clothes.

 When I was newly married my husband told me I dressed “frumpy.”
 For a while he helped me pick out clothes to dress a little more stylishly.
 He got tired of shopping with me but more importantly, I finally realized something.
 Clothes, colors, styles and types of clothing I wore were really one way I had of expressing myself.
 If I felt happy, I wore bright colors in winter and pastels in spring.
 If I were staying at home, I wore my jeans all the time.
 A woman does need to have a selection to choose from after all.